Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-As a California local, it has been my great pleasure to explore all the best things to do in Laguna Beach.
-Do I like it?
-How shall I put this… If I hit the lotto on a Tuesday, catch me shopping at Laguna real estate on Wednesday.
+As a California local, it has been my great pleasure to explore Laguna Beach over my lifetime.
+And what do I think of it?
+How shall I put this… If I hit the lotto on a Tuesday, catch me shopping for Laguna real estate on Wednesday.

 Magnificent scenery and a thriving arts community are hallmarks of this gorgeous beach burg, yet that’s just the beginning of why this is one of my favorite places on Earth.